rachelhdvo0727/pantrii-app/README.md

     - _Optional_: installing expo-cli globally if you don't have it on your machine
         - `npm install --global expo-cli`
 3. Run `npm start` or `npm start --reset-cache`
-    - This is to minimise issues with simulator, avoid cache from prvious sessions
+    - This is to minimise issues with simulator, avoid cache from previous sessions
       <!-- 4.
 The result should look like this:
          ![This is an image] (../assets/images/login-snap-readme.png)-->